attheratefayez/attheratefayez.github.io/_pages/about.md

 ---

 Hi, I am **Fayez**, a **Robotics Engineer** working in the **R&D Team** at a private organization.
-Currently, I am developing a ***prototype*** of an **Autonomous Mobile Robot**.
+Currently, I am developing a **prototype of an Autonomous Mobile Robot**.

 I am working with **ROS2** and its various Frameworks like: Nav2, ROS2-Control, MoveIt etc. I am using **C++** and **Python** in my daily tasks and continuously trying to improve my skills on those frameworkds and languages.

 I have experience working with different type of **micro-controllers** since my undergraduate days, which includes **Arduino, ESP32, AtMega32**.

-I am very passionate about programming, mathematics and outer-space.
+I am passionate about programming, mathematics, AI/ML and outer-space.
 Even though I understand very little about them.

 I am trying to be a better human and a better learner.